Syndica/sig/src/gossip/readme.md

 ```

 - assuming each validator corresponds to one pubkey, this means we'll only store one `ContactInfo` per validator.
-- when inserting a Crds datatype whos label already exist in the store, we keep the one with the largest wallclock time (ie, the newest) and discard the other.
+- when inserting a `CrdsData` whos label already exist in the store, we keep the one with the largest wallclock time (ie, the newest) and discard the other.

-#### Storing Specific Data Types
+### Storing Specific Data Types

 - were also interested in storing specific datatypes in the table efficiently
-- for example, when broadcasting data throughout the network, it would be nice to have all the `ContactInfo` values which are stored in the CRDS table
+- for example, when broadcasting data to the rest of the network, it would be nice to have all the `ContactInfo` values which are stored in the CRDS table
 - this is why we use an **indexable** hash map implementation

-- for example, when inserting new values into the store (or updating existing values) we recieve its corresponding index from the insertion
+  - for example, when inserting values into the store we recieve its corresponding index from the insertion (`index = crds_table.insert(&versioned_value)`)
-- then, for specific data types were interseted in, we can then store these indexs in another array
+  - we can then store these indexs in another array (`contact_infos.append(index)`)
-- to retrieve these values, we can iterate over the indexs, index into the table, and retrieve the correspoinding types
+  - to retrieve these values, we can iterate over the array, index into the table, and retrieve the correspoinding data values
-- we follow this approach for all of the data types were interested in including: `ContactInfos`, `Votes`, `EpochSlots`, `DuplicateShreds`, and `ShredVersions`
+  - we follow this approach for all of the data types such as: `ContactInfos`, `Votes`, `EpochSlots`, `DuplicateShreds`, and `ShredVersions`

-#### Retrieving Data with Getters
+### Retrieving Data Specific Data Types

-- we also track a `cursor` variable which is the head of the store and is monotonically incremented on each insert/update
+- to efficiently retrieve new data from the store, we also track a `cursor` variable which is the head of the store and is monotonically incremented on each insert/update
-- to efficiently retrieve data from the store we use getter functions such as (eg, `get_votes_with_cursor`) which allows you to retrieve values which are past a certain cursor index
+- we can then use getter functions such as, `get_votes_with_cursor`, which allows you to retrieve votes which are past a certain cursor index
 - a listener would track their own cursor and periodically call the getter functions to retrieve new values

-## Gossip Protocol: Pull Messages
+## Protocol: Pull Messages

-### Sending Pull *Requests*
+### Building Pull *Requests*

+- pull request are used to retrieve gossip data which the node is missing
-- pull request are sent to random peers periodically and say, "i have these values in my crds table, can you send me anything im missing"
+- they are sent to random peers periodically and say, "i have these values in my crds table, can you send me anything im missing"

-#### Building Requests

-- the idea is to construct bloom filter over the hashes of stored Crds values
+- to say this, we construct a bloom filter over the hashes of values stored in the crds table
-- the main struct to do this is called `CrdsFilters`

 - since there are a lot of values in the crds store, instead of constructing one large bloom filter to send to all validators, we partition the crds data across multiple filters based on the hash value's first N bits
 - for example, if we are paritioning on the first 3 bits of hash values we would use, 2^3 = 8 bloom filters: